thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-basic-moves.md

 - meddle, probe, test;
 - contact, request, engage.

-On a Fine Hit, ask the other PCs and the GM about something you wish to know more about.
+On a Solid Hit, ask the other PCs and the GM about something you wish to know more about.

-On an Ordinary Hit, **embrace a shortcoming**.
+On an Messy Hit, **embrace a shortcoming**.

 On a miss, **brace yourself**.